GSA/idmanagement.gov/_implement/distribute-fcpca.md

 1. Click **Allow**.
 1. Navigate to **Settings** -> **General** -> **Profile**
 1. Select the "Distribute FCPCA and Intermediate CA Certificates" profile
-1. Select **More Details** and select the certificate entry for the FCPCA
+1. Select **More Details** and select the certificate entry for the FCPCAG2
 1. Scroll to **Fingerprints** and verify the certificate's SHA-256 hash against the [expected value](#step-1---obtain-and-verify-the-fcpca-root-certificate).
 1. At the top left of screen, click **Back** and **Install Profile**.
 Then, click **Install** (top right).
 1. When prompted, enter your device **passcode**.